CulturePlex/conversaciones-web/wp-content/plugins/site-mailer/README.md

 Did an email fail to deliver?
 Easily resend it with a single click to ensure your message reaches its intended recipient.

+### Suppression List

+Enable easy unsubscribe options for your emails.
+Track and manage all unsubscribed recipients directly in the Suppressions tab.

 == Benefits ==

 * **No Integration Needed**: Use Site Mailer without the need for additional plugins or integrations.